henryseo1000/henryseo1000.github.io/_featured_categories/ETC.md

 layout: list

 # The title of the tag's page.
-title: Project
+title: ETC

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Project
+slug: etc

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  프로젝트 목록
-  프로젝트 계획 등을 기록한다.
+  기타

 # (Optional) You can disable grouping posts by date.
 # no_groups: true